Skip navigation

 What is the Repertory Dance Company?

-The Southern Miss Repertory Dance Company (RDC) was established to provide performing opportunities for dance majors and to promote excellence in dance performance for our students.
-As company members, you gain insight into the protocol and standards of professional dance as they prepare for careers.
+The Repertory Dance Company (RDC) was established to provide performing opportunities for dance majors and to promote excellence in dance performance for our students.
+As company members, students gain experience in the protocol and standards of professional concert dance helping them prepare for careers in the field.

 RDC provides an opportunity for dance majors to gain valuable performance experience and to become further prepared for professional careers in dance